Matthew Morse Booker

 Teaching and Research Interests

 My work examines the intersection between human beings and the natural world in North America, with a particular focus on coastal cities.
-I study the boundaries of history, ecology, law and agriculture.
+I study the boundaries of history, ecology, law and food production.

-In summer 2019 I will be an Alumni Fellow at the Rachel Carson Center in Munich, working on The Rise and Fall of the Edible City.
-This is a history of local food production within cities during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
-The project began in a fellowship at the Rachel Carson Center in Munich, Germany in 2014, and advanced at the National Endowment for the Humanities-funded Munson Institute on the maritime commons at Mystic, Connecticut, in summer 2016 and as a fellow at the National Humanities Center in 2016-2017.
+My current book project is The Rise and Fall of the Edible City.
+This is a history of local food production within American cities during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
+The project began in a fellowship at the Rachel Carson Center in Munich, Germany in 2014, advanced at the National Endowment for the Humanities-funded Munson Institute on the maritime commons at Mystic, Connecticut, in 2016, as a fellow at the National Humanities Center in 2016-2017, and as an Alumni Fellow at the Rachel Carson Center in Munich in 2019.

-My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates disputes over public access and ecological change in a contested urban and natural space.
+My first book Down By The Bay: San Francisco's History Between The Tides (University of California Press, 2013) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.
 It was a runnerup for the 2013 Northern California Book Award and was reviewed in the Journal of American History, Environmental History, the San Francisco Chronicle, the Sacramento Bee, and in journals and newspapers as far afield as Australia.

-I am a founder of the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
+I co-founded and directed the Visual Narrative research cluster, an ambitious effort funded by the Chancellor's Faculty Excellence Program that hired new faculty in four collaborating departments: History, Art+Design, Computer Science, and Electrical and Computer Engineering.
 The initiative builds on my longstanding interest in digital humanities, including relationships with collaborators at Stanford, UNC, Duke and the Triangle Digital Humanities Network.

 I am also interested in the causes and consequences of urban and suburban patterns of living, in using digital tools to analyze and map historical sources, in the history of agricultural technologies and the history of disease both as a physical reality and as a source of fear and spur to policy.
-Other projects include an effort to catalog all the species that traveled on Columbus' voyages to the Americas and a public science effort on the history and dispersal of sourdough, both with Rob Dunn, Department of Applied Ecology at NC State.
+Other projects include a a public science effort on the history and dispersal of sourdough, with Rob Dunn and Erin McKenney, both in the Department of Applied Ecology at NC State.

 I often work with schools and museums, including an onging effort to apply history, landscape architecture and ecological science to adapting to sea level rise in San Francisco Bay (with Susan Schwartzenberg, Fisher Bay Observatory, San Francisco Exploratorium, and Jane Wolff, University of Toronto).

-I joined the N.C.
-State History Department in August 2004.
-I offer courses in modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, 1968, and advanced research and writing courses for undergraduate and graduate students.
+Teaching: I teach in modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, 1968, and advanced research and writing courses for undergraduate and graduate students.

 I also teach outside History.
-In 2013 and 2015 I co-taught an interdisciplinary graduate seminar in the social consequences of introducing new technologies, using case studies of the Green Revolution and pesticides in agriculture (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
+I regularly teach one of NC State's first interdisciplinary courses, "Humans and the Environment," as well as the senior capstone in Science, Technology & Society.
+I previously co-taught an interdisciplinary graduate seminar on new technologies (with Nora Haenn, Bill Kinsella, Andy Binder and Jason Delborne).
 In summer 2013 I co-taught a field course on managing endangered and invasive species on islands for incoming doctoral students in an NSF-funded interdisciplinary program (with Fred Gould, John Godwin and Eric Aschehoug).
 In fall 2013 I taught a graduate seminar in digital humanities offered simultaneously with courses at UNC (Bobby Allen) and Duke (Mark Olson).
+That course helped create the Triangle Digital Humanities Network, a regional coalition of practitioners and scholars working in the digital humanities.

-In 2016 I offered a history of US agriculture at NC State for the first time in living memory.
-Guest speakers included Chancellor Randy Woodson and faculty from applied ecology, crop science, entomology, archivists at NCSU libraries, and the Duke Homestead Historical Site.
-In fall 2017, I began teaching Interdisciplinary Studies 303 "Humanities and the Environment," an introductory environmental studies course.
+In 2016 I began offering a course on the history of US agriculture at NC State for the first time in decades.
+Guest speakers have included Chancellor Randy Woodson and faculty from agricultural economics, applied ecology, crop science, entomology, archivists at NCSU libraries, community food activists, extension agents, and the Duke Homestead Historical Site.
 In the future I hope to offer courses in the history of cities and the history of North Carolina foodways.

 In 2009 I was awarded the Lonnie and Carol Poole Award for excellence in teaching.
 In 2012 I received the College of Humanities and Sciences teaching award and was named to the Academy of Outstanding Teachers at N.C.
 State University.
 In 2018 I was named a University Faculty Scholar.